tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/活体人脸比对（SDK）接入指引/流程说明_intl_en.md

 ![image.5](https://staticintl.cloudcachetci.com/yehe/backend-news/727J155_image.png)

-**FaceID SDK integration includes two parts:**
+**eKYC SDK integration includes two parts:**

-**Client-side integration**: Integrate the FaceID SDK into the customer's terminal service app.
+**Client-side integration**: Integrate the eKYC SDK into the customer's terminal service app.

-**Server-side integration**: Expose the endpoint of your (merchant) application to your (merchant) server so that the merchant application can interact with the merchant server and then access the FaceID SaaS API to obtain the `SdkToken`, which is used throughout the liveness detection and face comparison process and to pull the final verification result.
+**Server-side integration**: Expose the endpoint of your (merchant) application to your (merchant) server so that the merchant application can interact with the merchant server and then access the eKYC SaaS API to obtain the `SdkToken`, which is used throughout the liveness detection and face comparison process and to pull the final verification result.

 ## Overall Interaction Process

-You only need to pass in the token and start the corresponding FaceID SDK's liveness detection method to complete liveness detection and return the result.
+You only need to pass in the token and start the corresponding eKYC SDK's liveness detection method to complete liveness detection and return the result.

-1. TencentCloud API for obtaining the token: [GetFaceldTokenIntl](https://www.tencentcloud.com/document/product/1061/54556)
+1. TencentCloud API for obtaining the token: [GeteKYCTokenIntl](https://www.tencentcloud.com/document/product/1061/54556)

-2. TencentCloud API for pulling the liveness detection result: [GetFaceIdResultIntl](https://www.tencentcloud.com/document/product/1061/54557)
+2. TencentCloud API for pulling the liveness detection result: [GeteKYCResultIntl](https://www.tencentcloud.com/document/product/1061/54557)

 The following diagram shows the overall logic of interaction between the SDK, client, and server: